Policies for fees, rescheduling, and cancellation

 Q. What forms of payment do you take?

-A. Your invoice will be emailed via Square, and you can pay with any major credit card, your debit card, or ACH bank transfer.
+A. Your invoices will be emailed via Square, and you can pay with a credit card, debit card, or ACH bank transfer.
 A receipt will be emailed to you.
-Payment is due prior to the first session.

 Q. What happens if my daughter has a conflict come up and she needs to reschedule a session?

-A. Please notify me via email as soon as possible, preferably with a 24-hour notice.
+A. Please give me a 24-hour notice via email.
 I will get back in touch to reschedule the session.